vineetma/springtutorial/lets_get_started.md

 ###Main  Test Code

-Write test code in Test.Java in the src directory
+Write test code in Test.Java (better to calls it main, test code is typically referred as JUnit Code) in the src directory

 {% highlight Java%}
 package com.dakinegroup;